mattfenwick/Beagle/docs/evaluation.md

  - `define`

-   1. symbol (not something that evaluates to a symbol -- an actual symbol!)
+   1. symbol

    2. BeagleValue

  - `set!`

-   1. symbol (see 1. for `define`) that has already been `define`d
+   1. symbol that has already been `define`d in an enclosing lexical scope

    2. BeagleValue